decent-chat/decent/packages/decent.js/docs/client.md

 Will reject if the server at `hostname` is unreachable or decent.js and it have different major version numbers (ie. incompatible).

+## await client.register(username: string, password: string)
+Creates a new users, resolving with the new [User](user.md).
+Fails if the username is taken, invalid, or the password is too short (typically < 6 characters is rejected).

 ## await client.login(username: string, password: string)
 Attempts to log in using the provided credentials.
 Resolves with the newly logged-in [user](user.md).